-NOFIMA and NIFES are Norwegian government linked facilities and University of Stirling’s Institute of Aquaculture is world renown for their expertise in marine oils.
+These Norwegian government-linked facilities and the University of Stirling’s Institute of Aquaculture are world renown for their expertise in marine oils.
 All three labs test thousands of fish oils annually.
 They are well equipped and have years of experience testing marine oils.
 Rosita’s EVCLO test results for vitamin A and Vitamin D3 from all three labs came back with consistent values averaging 3900 IU/tsp vitamin A and 395 IU/tsp vitamin D3.
 The values range depending the season the cod are caught.

 Make sure your cod liver oil is tested at a proper facility.
 When you take EVCLO you can be assured of getting exactly the vitamins that are in the cod’s liver completely unadulterated.